mattmecoli/NYC-311-Call-Analysis/README.md

     complaints= db.relationship('Complaint',back_populates='borough')
   ```
 # Dash Dashboard
-Implemented a Dash app built on Flask to display finidngs based off of zipcode, and borough:
+We implemented a Dash app built on top of Flask to display our findings based off of zipcode and borough.

 ## Total calls
 * Additional option to filter complaint by zip code